nyuad-robosub/nr22-software/src/colordetection/marker-orientation/README.md

-This script takes an image as the input and returns the orientation of objects within a specific range of specific HSV values.
+This script takes a video as the input and returns the orientation of objects within a specific range of HSV values.

+To Run, Install:
+  OpenCV Python
+  Matplotlib
+  NumPy
+  DepthAI

 Upcoming Changes:
-  1. Implementation of a color filtering algorithm replacing hardcoded HSV thresholds.
-  2. Applying image manipulation to a video stream instead of single images.
-  3. Refining contour detection.
+  1. Possibly implement contour clustering.
+  2. Pull video from ROS stream.